reachanavi/FloodResponseTasks/README.md

 # FloodResponseTasks
-Files in the repository include: a simple Vue component and a leaflet map application
+Completed SEES tasks in the repository include: a simple Vue component and a leaflet map application